-- When the AC adaptor is connected, the computer will go into Sleep Mode according to the settings in the Power Options (to access it, click Control Panel -> System and Security -> Power Options under Windows System group in All apps). - To restore the operation of the computer from Sleep Mode, press and hold the power button or any key on the keyboard for a short amount of time.
-Note that keyboard keys can only be used if the Wake-up on Keyboard option is enabled within the TOSHIBA System Settings. - If the computer enters Sleep Mode while a network application is active, the application might not be restored when the computer is next turned on and the system returns from Sleep Mode. - To prevent the computer from automatically entering Sleep Mode, disable Sleep Mode within the Power Options. - To use the Hybrid Sleep function, configure it in the Power Options.
+When the AC adaptor is connected, the computer will go into Sleep Mode according to the settings in the Power Options (to access it, click Start -> Windows System -> Control Panel -> System and Security -> Power Options.

+To restore the operation of the computer from Sleep Mode, press and hold the power button or any key on the keyboard for a short amount of time.
+Note that keyboard keys can only be used if the Wake-up on Keyboard option is enabled within the TOSHIBA Settings.

+- If the computer enters Sleep Mode while a network application is active, the application might not be restored when the computer is next turned on and the system returns from Sleep Mode. - To prevent the computer from automatically entering Sleep Mode, disable Sleep Mode within the Power Options. - To use the Hybrid Sleep function, configure it in the Power Options.